CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/imageupdates2.png "Pod deployment is in progress")

-1. Once the image update to the pod is done, navigate back to azure portal and browse/refresh the web application page again and you should be able to see the changes on the home page.
+1. Once the image update to the pod is done, navigate back to the Azure portal and browse/refresh the web application page again and you should be able to see the changes on the home page.

    ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/webupdates.png "Pod deployment is in progress")